actoron/jadex/docs/guides/ac/07 Platform Awareness.md

 # Platform Awareness

 Platform awareness allows for automatic discovery of other platforms in the network.
 Depending on the enabled discovery mechanisms a platform will be capable of detecting others only within the same LAN or also globally.
 In Jadex, awareness is introduced by so called proxy components, which are local component representatives of a remote platform.
 Having a proxy component of another platform will integrate this remote platform transparently, i.e. given that security settings do not restrict access to the remote platform, its services can be discovered and used by local components.
 The concept of proxy components makes handling interactions with remote components rather simple.
-On the one hand these proxies can be created automatically by the awareness component and on the other hand a proxy can also be created manually given that the platform name and transport addresses are known.Â Â
+On the one hand these proxies can be created automatically by the awareness component and on the other hand a proxy can also be created manually given that the platform name and transport addresses are known.

 ![07 Platform Awareness@awareness1.png](awareness1.png)
 *Proxy components in Starter*

 In the screenshot of the JCC Starter shown above, it can be seen that platform proxy components are shown as subcomponents of the *platforms* component.
 In this case three other platforms haven been detected called 'hans', "Lars-PC\_6cc", and 'Lars-PC\_76f'.
 The user interface also visualizes the state of the remote components.
 The first component is connected but password protected (lock icon) so that it cannot be directly accessed or inspected.
 The second platform was found but communication is disturbed, e.g. the other platform could have been terminated or a network or communication problem exists.
-The screenshot shows that a component named 'awa' exists, which is the default name for the awareness component.Â
+The screenshot shows that a component named 'awa' exists, which is the default name for the awareness component.

 Awareness Architecture
 -----------------------------------